otator/taskmaster/README.md

 <!-- <img src="screenshot/Screenshot_3.jpg" width ="250px" height="400px" style="margin: 50px 0 50px 0; border-radius: 5px"> -->

-### day1 (lab-26)
+### lab-26)
-* home page with title, image and two buttons that when they clicked new activiites will be opened.
+* home page with title, image and two buttons that when they clicked new activiites will be oened.

 * Add Task activity with two input fileds and a button for save(not saving yet), and a counter for all tasks